How to use the diagnostics tools

 Before using the tools you will need to consider:

-- How the results will be shared amongst those who participate
+- How will the results be shared amongst those who participate?

-- How best to facilitate the dialogue amongst network members
+- How best to facilitate the dialogue amongst network members?

 The network leader reviews the timeline for completing the diagnostics and schedules the diagnostics in this order:

 - The Network Leader completes the core questionnaire (you can do this right now).

 - Convene a meeting of a small group of network members and complete the Network Maturity Matrix (we suggest month 1).

 - Decide the Network Health Scorecard Survey distribution and completion dates (suggest 2 weeks from distribution to completion) (we suggest month 1-2).